Difference Between Lease vs Rent

 Let us study much more about lease and rent in detail:

-What does it mean to “lease out” something?
+What Does it Mean to “lease out” Something?

 Let’s take a simple example to make this concrete.

-Characteristics of a lease agreement:
+Characteristics of a Lease Agreement

-- Typically, the duration of the lease agreement starts from 1 year and can last to as long as 20 years, though there is no clear upper bound on the duration.
+- Typically, the duration of the lease agreement starts from 1 year and can last as long as 20 years, though there is no clear upper bound on the duration.

 There are two main categories of a lease agreement, namely: